ovesnel/HOLPRG-2002/docs/tasks/task1/step3.rst

 The first thing we need to do is to create a new Django project, in order to do so, we will start a container with Python 3 and install Django library.

-The following docker commands will allow you to start a container from **python:3-slim-buster** image and executing a **bash** prompt.
+The following docker commands will allow you to start a container from **python:3-slim-buster** image and executing a ``bash`` prompt.
-The `-v` and `-w` switches allow us to map the local folder into the container in the `/app` directory and set the default workspace to `/app`.
+The `-v` and `-w` switches allow us to map the local folder into the container in the :guilabel:`/app` directory and set the default workspace to :guilabel:`/app`.

 From Visual Studio Code's terminal execute the following command: